The world as I see it

 Such acts really do merit moral condemnation, but we’ve become jaded to moral condemnation.
 We’ve been afflicted by the professionally pious with their ostentatious displays of superior virtue and their holier than thou preening for so long that we dismiss moral revulsion as a pose, because that’s what it usually is.
 For the professionally pious, the pose is everything, and the reality nothing.
 When the reality really is an outrage to human decency, we tend not to notice, dismissing any reservations about, for example, torture, as just another pose, just another facet of someone’s political narrative.

-Well, a healthy conscience, a rational sense of right and wrong, really isn’t necessary to understand why it’s necessary to resist the legitimization of torture.
-It’s can really be boiled down to a matter of self-preservation.
+Well, a healthy conscience and a conventional sense of right and wrong aren’t really necessary to understand why it’s necessary to resist the legitimization of torture.
+It can really be boiled down to a matter of self-preservation.
 Read through the above incidents, and multiply them hundreds of thousands of times.
 That’s been the reality of human history.
-Can anyone really still be so naïve as to believe that what goes around will never come around, that they will never be the victim of what they gladly condone when applied to others.
+Can anyone really still be so naïve as to believe that what goes around will never come around, that they will never be the victim of what they gladly condone when applied to others?
 As state power continues to expand exponentially, not only in the US, but in virtually every other country on the globe, who can still be blind enough not to see that, if they legitimize torture, they will eventually become its victim, or, if not them, their children?
 Has “security” become the sine qua non of modern society, trumping habeas corpus, the right to a trial by jury, the right to confront ones accusers, and the right to life, liberty and the pursuit of happiness without hindrance except by due process of law?
 If so, then I submit that security is not to be found by the legitimization of torture, but by its final, unequivocal condemnation as a legal instrument of state power.

-If security has really become the ultimate social value, then perhaps, when it comes to torture, it would be wise to forget the poll parsing that one finds here, there, and everywhere on the web these days, and coolly consider the odds of ourselves becoming victims.
+If security has really become the ultimate social value, then perhaps, when it comes to torture, it would be wise to forget the terminological hair-splitting one finds here, there, and everywhere on the web these days, and coolly consider the odds of ourselves becoming victims.
 Do you really want security above all else?
 Then work to put the state out of the torture business once and for all.
 You’ll be a more secure.

 bruegel-wsj